temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 One or more services may be unable to connect to the [Frontend Service](/clusters#frontend-service).
 The Workflow might be unable to complete requests within the given connection time.

-Check service metrics, history logs, and connectivity between system components.
-If you're running the Cluster in a container, check that service's history or log files.
-If needed, modify configuration files and run diagnostic commands specific to your environment.

 Increase the timeout value so that requests can be finished before the connection terminates.